vidulum/documentation/docs/getting-started/nft-guide.md

 NFT provides the ability to digitize assets.
 The NFT Module described here is meant to be used as a module across chains for managing non-fungible token that represents individual assets with unique features.
 This standard was developed on Ethereum within the ERC-721 and the subsequent ERC-1155 standard addressed some of the restrictions of Ethereum regarding storage costs and semi-fungible assets.
 The NFT on the chain is identified by an ID, and the transaction process will also be publicly recorded.
 NFT metadata is based on a specific JSON schema - it can be stored directly on the chain or the URI of its storage source outside the chain can be stored on the chain.

-This is a description of the Crypto.org Chain NFT properties and transactions, and you can find the [NFT specification doc](https://github.com/crypto-org-chain/chain-main/tree/master/x/nft/spec) here.
+This is a description of the Vidulum Chain NFT properties and transactions, and you can find the [NFT specification doc](https://github.com/crypto-org-chain/chain-main/tree/master/x/nft/spec) here.

 ## Properties